Engbenjamin/Process_Document_Instructor_Draft/README.md

 Obtain a educational FPGA board such as a Terasic FPGA Development Board or a Digilent Arty A7 FPGA Development Board, then practice implementing them in personal projects.

 ### Document Debugging Processes
-Documenting what didn't work in your projects can be a very valuable part of your portfolio.
-Debugging shows you understand the project on a deeper level beyond an internet search and can also demonstrate root cause analysis.
+Documenting your debugging process shows you understand the project on a deeper level beyond an internet search of the project.
+It can also demonstrate your ability to conduct root cause analysis.

 Document the entirety of the process-what worked and what didn't-to impress future employers.